-A: Each outstanding special unit will be entitled to convert upon the request of the holder into one common unit upon approval of the proposal and upon the Bossier Pipeline becoming commercially operational.
-The special units were issued in connection with the partnership's acquisition of the Bossier Pipeline, an asset held by one of the subsidiaries acquired in the Energy Transfer Transaction.
+A: Upon the Bossier Pipeline becoming operational, each outstanding special unit will then be entitled to be converted into one common unit.
+The special units were issued in connection with the acquisition of the Bossier Pipeline, an asset held by one of the subsidiaries acquired in the Energy Transfer Transaction.
 At the time of the Energy Transfer Transaction, the Bossier Pipeline was a planned project in the east Texas gas producing region to expand Energy Transfer Company's pipeline transportation capabilities.
 Although significant preliminary work had been completed, actual construction had not begun at the time of the Energy Transfer Transaction.
-However, Energy Transfer Company had received commitments under separate contracts with three companies to transport natural gas through the Bossier Pipeline (the "Bossier Contracts").
+Energy Transfer Company had, however, received commitments under separate contracts with three companies to transport natural gas through the Bossier Pipeline (the "Bossier Contracts").
 The Bossier Contracts contain certain provisions providing for the right to receive payment upon the Bossier Pipeline becoming "commercially operational."
-On the date following the day the partnership qualifies to receive the payments under the Bossier Contracts, a holder of special units may request that each special unit be converted into one common unit and those new common units will be listed on the New York Stock Exchange.
+Assuming the Special Unit Proposal is approved, on the date following the day the partnership qualifies to receive the payments under the Bossier Contracts, a holder of special units may request that each special unit be converted into one common unit and those new common units will be listed on the New York Stock Exchange.